 Just like people, dogs come in many “races,” or breeds from all around the globe, and this includes Ireland.

-Now, when you think of an Irishman, you may be picturing someone dressed in a kilt with a bagpipe draped around his shoulder, or you may be picturing an overly-festive group of person dressed in green and drinking lots of green beer (perhaps falling off of bar stools).
+Now, when you think of an Irishman, you may be picturing someone dressed in a kilt with a bagpipe draped around his shoulder, or you may be picturing an overly festive group of people dressed in green and drinking lots of green beer (perhaps falling off of bar stools).

-This is where dogs are different, or should be, at least!
-There are many a dog breeds that come from Ireland, and you certainly won’t find them falling off of bar stools!
+This is where dogs are different—or should be, at least!
+There are many dog breeds that come from Ireland, and you certainly won’t find them falling off of bar stools!

 Most Common Celtic Canines/Irish Dog Breeds

 - Irish Setters: Originally bred in white and red, but now more commonly a “red-headed” breed, it is an Irish breed, indeed!
 With their beautiful, soft fur and their slender, tall stance, this rather gentle breed makes for a wonderful family pet!
 These dogs are great sport dogs and also great entertainment during play, as they are known to have clown-like personalities!

 - Irish Wolfhounds: This large breed was originally bred during wartime to be a guard dog, and what a guard dog they would make!
 Don’t be fooled by their rugged, wire-haired appearance though because although they make for great bodyguards, they tend to be very loyal to their masters and mild-tempered.
 Fully grown, they can stand as tall as you, or taller, on their hind legs!